 Jammed Seatbelts: Seat-belts and shoulder belts do jam occasionally (or worse, melt), but nowhere near as often as they do on TV or in the movies, and fear of this causes people to not wear them and instead go headfirst through a windshield.
 If you must worry about it, keep a knife or seatbelt cutting tool in the glove compartment.
 The only exceptions to this are ice-road travel or travel over a bridge of questionable integrity over a body of water where the risk of a breakthrough into the water is higher than that of a vehicle collision - in which case the concern isn't even jammed seatbelts, but that wearing a seatbelt will add time to your escape from frigid or deep water.

 Jar Potty: Unless you have no other choice, do not use a chamber pot/jar/similar for fecal matter, especially if you have diarrhea.
-This is how cholera became an epidemic illness, and is very conducive to the spread of too many contagious illnesses to list. note On the other hand, using one for urine only is relatively safe, unless the user has a urinary tract infection or schistosomiasis infection.
+This is how cholera became an epidemic illness, one way Ebola spreads, and is very conducive to the spread of too many other contagious illnesses to list. note On the other hand, using one for urine only is relatively safe, unless the user has a urinary tract infection or schistosomiasis infection.
 If there are no toilets of any sort and no specifically designed containment bags, the next best option is to dig or have someone dig a latrine (preferably far from water sources).
 If you absolutely must use a jar or chamber pot for feces: note never share it (each person should have their own), keep it tightly sealed between uses, never dump it in/on anything but a toilet or a properly dug latrine pit, and disinfect with bleach, alcohol, or fire after dumping if at all possible.

 Law of Inverse Recoil: If you don't account for recoil, you WILL lose control of your gun and shoot off-target — maybe even someone.
 The heavier caliber guns can also hit you in the face.
 And, as the MythBusters proved, you should NOT adjust your grip by putting your thumb next to the cylinder of the revolver.
 That will break or cut off your thumb and give you severe burns.